amaralc/career-and-team-roles/README.md

 - [ ] (Problem Solving) Guided resolution of complex technical challenges across the organization.
 - [ ] (Measurable) Implemented processes that resulted in a XX% improvement in team productivity.

-**Vice President of Engineering (L7 - M4):** With a prolific career (over 20 years), the VP of Engineering guides the engineering strategy for the entire organization.
+### Vice President of Engineering (L7 - M4)
+With a prolific career (over 20 years), the VP of Engineering guides the engineering strategy for the entire organization.
 They lead the engineering team, make final decisions on the overall engineering direction, and navigate complex and ambiguous strategic engineering situations.
 This is a senior management role.

 - [ ] (Collaboration) Collaborated effectively with cross-functional executives and leaders.
 - [ ] (Communication) Communicated strategically with all levels in the organization and stakeholders.